-Command: alLn -- Set Integration Limit -
+Command: ILn -- Set Integration Limit -

-This command clamps the level of influence that the PID digital filter integral term can use to reduce the static position error thereby reducing integral "wind up" of servo axis 'a'.
+This command clamps the level of influence that the PID digital filter integral term can use to reduce the static position error thereby reducing integral "wind up".
 When properly adjusted, this can enhance loop stability and operation.
 The Integral Limit (IL) and Set Integral Gain (SI) must both be set to a non-zero value in order for the integral term to have any effect.